NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter1.md

 - Create a linear model called `reg_model` on the training dataset
 - Plot the `training` set with earnings on the x-axis and s_rating on the y-axis
 - Draw a regression line on the plot above that represents the model reg_model
-- Print out the coefficients a and b

 *** =hint
 - Type `?lm` to learn how to use the lm() function